 Provide access to the asbestos register

-The asbestos register should be readily accessible to your employees.
+The asbestos register must be readily accessible to your employees.
 Employers also have a duty to provide a copy of the asbestos register to:

-- An asbestos licence-holder who has been engaged to do asbestos removal work
+- asbestos licence-holders engaged to do asbestos removal work

 Notify the person with management or control of any risks

-You must notify your building manager or owner if any of your work will create a risk because of the asbestos in the workplace.
+You must notify your building manager or owner if any of your work will create a risk associated with the asbestos in the workplace.

-Once asbestos has been identified its location must be identified.
-Direct labelling is the an effective method of identifying asbestos and should be considered first.
+Once asbestos has been identified its presence and location must be clearly indicated.
+Adhering a label containing the word 'asbestos' directly on asbestos material is the most effective method of identifying asbestos and should be considered first.

-Regardless of which method you use, all employees (including contractors) must be aware of the system of identification.
-Whatever system of identificaiton is used, all employees must be aware of it and it must be maintained.
+Regardless of which method you use, all employees, including contractors, need to be aware of the system of labelling.
 Where direct labelling is not used, particular attention needs to be given to identifying the presence and location of asbestos to contractors such as plumbers, electricians and carpenters before they commence work.
-This may be achieved by implementing a permit-to-work system that ensures people are made aware of the presence and location of asbestos before they commence work.

 Inform contractors who enter the workplace

 Before they start, any contractors who are engaged to perform work that involves the risk of exposure to asbestos must be given a copy of the asbestos register.
 The register must include the location of the asbestos.